Can You Reverse Type 2 Diabetes?

 In the United States, the number of adults with diabetes has tripled since 1980.
-According to the Centers for Disease Control and Prevention (CDC), about 30 million people in the United States, or 9.4 percent of the population, have diabetes.
+According to the Centers for Disease Control and Prevention (CDC), among the US population overall, estimates for 2018 revealed 34.2 million people of all ages—or 10.5% of the US population—had diabetes.

 Type 2 diabetes is often diagnosed in adults over 40 years of age, but it is also increasingly being diagnosed in children, adolescents, and young adults.
 Let’s explore whether reversing diabetes is possible.

 What is Type 2 Diabetes?

 Type 2 diabetes is a chronic condition that affects your body’s ability to use insulin properly.
 Insulin is a hormone that helps your body convert sugar (glucose) into energy.